magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 _See also:_ [Coding Standards]({{ site.baseurl }}/guides/v2.3/coding-standards/bk-coding-standards.html)

-### Package Verification: Verify that submitted code is valid Magento extension
+### Package Validation: Verify that submitted code is a valid Magento extension

-This check verifies that submitted code is packaged as valid Magento module, theme, language package, or meta-package, enforces best practices for Magento code distribution and helps to avoid common pitfalls.
+This check verifies that submitted code is packaged as a valid Magento module, theme, language package, or meta-package, enforces best practices for Magento code distribution, and helps to avoid common pitfalls.
 Any code submitted for technical review at [Magento Developers Portal](https://developer.magento.com/) is examined that:

-1. Code submitted as zip archive.
+1. Code submitted as a zip archive.
 1. Submitted package does not exceed 30 MB.
 1. Submitted package contains `composer.json` file.
 1. `composer.json` file specifies: